-Frederick Trump, grandfather of the 45th President of the United States, was a Bavarian immigrant who, in the late 1800s, opened a hotel in the remote mining community of Monte Cristo, Washington.
+Frederick Trump, grandfather of the 45th President of the United States, was a Bavarian immigrant.
+In the late 1800s, F. Trump opened a hotel in the remote mining boomtown of Monte Cristo, Washington.

 Monte Cristo, now a ghost town, is deep in Seattle NorthCountry, nestled far up the Stillaguamish River Valley in the foothills of the Cascade Mountains.
 You can still hike there and see run-down sheds and machinery.

 At its peak Monte Cristo was home to over 1,000 miners who were bankrolled by wealthy industrialists.
 A lot of people were planning to make money at Monte Cristo.